lakshya7648/PR-Automation-System/README.md

 ## Assumptions
 There are several assumptions used in this:

-    1.No UI for pull requests has to be shown means whatever the data added whatever was the pull request is not shown in this.
+    1. No UI for pull requests has to be shown means whatever the data added whatever was the pull request is not shown in this.

-    2.Due to less time accesstoken has been stored both in backend Database and localStorage for automation and good user experience.
+    2. Due to less time accesstoken has been stored both in backend Database and localStorage for automation and good user experience.